Technoguyfication/discord-minecraft-link/README.md

-# discord-minecraft-link
+# Discord Minecraft Link
- A simple Spigot plugin to assign roles on Discord through your Minecraft.
+ A simple Spigot plugin to assign roles on Discord through your Minecraft server.